 - a.
 The Exam Schedule below is a tentative but probable schedule of topics and dates.
 The schedule will be modified according to the progress of the lectures.
 The exam dates are target dates and will represent only material actually covered in class and video assignments.
 Specifics regarding content will be given as the exam date approaches. - b.
 Exam Filing All exams are returned to the instructor and filed after being handed back for review. - c.
 Make-up Lecture Exams are to be avoided!
 But if a make-up is needed, documentation is required to certify that the need is legitimate.
+The student must affix the documentation to the back of the exam plan ahead to do this.
 If documentation is not presented, a make-up is still permitted, but a penalty is applied at the discretion of the instructor.
 If there is to be a make-up, this task should be accomplished within a week that the student returns to school in good health.
 Dates and times are limited, so the students may need to make special arraignments to do the make-up.
-Contact me so that

-- a time and date can be coordinated.
+Contact me so that a time and date can be coordinated.
 After a week, the instructor reserves the right to refuse a make-up. - d.
-Make-up Lab Exams Lab exams (practicals) are very difficult to make up.
+Make-up Lab Exams Lab exams (practicals) are difficult to make up.
 If you miss a lab practical, this may be the exam grade you drop.

-6 Grading
+7 Grading